ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 # 1. Download the data from NCBI #

 Generally if the data is hosted at your local sequencing center you could download through a web interface or using `wget` or `curl` commands.
 In this case, however, we first download the SRA files from the public archives in NCBI in bulk using aspera high speed file transfer.
+The following code expects that you have sra-toolkit, GNU parallel and aspera installed on your computing cluster.

 ```
 module load <path/to/sra-toolkit>